jundalisay/superb/content/en/maharlika/laws/epira-irr/part-4/rule-23.md

 - all real estate and the improvements made thereto
 - disposable assets such as facilities, properties, equipment and other assets not essential to the operation of NAPOCOR.

-To provide for an orderly disposition of these assets, NAPOCOR shall provide PSALM an inventory of all these assets within 120 days from the effectivity of the Act.
+To provide for an orderly disposition of these assets, NAPOCOR shall provide PSALM an inventory of all these assets within 120 days from the effectivity .

 ### NAPOCOR Transmission, Subtransmission, Interconnection and Ancillary Assets.

-The transmission, subtransmission, interconnection and ancillary assets of NAPOCOR, as defined in Section 8 of the Act and further detailed in Rule 6 on Transmission Sector and Rule 22 on TRANSCO, shall be transferred by NAPOCOR directly to TRANSCO.
-For this purpose, NAPOCOR shall submit a list of these assets to PSALM and TRANSCO within one hundred and twenty (120) days from the effectivity of the Act.
+The transmission, subtransmission, interconnection and ancillary assets of NAPOCOR, as defined in Section 8  and further detailed in Rule 6 on Transmission Sector and Rule 22 on TRANSCO, shall be transferred by NAPOCOR directly to TRANSCO.
+For this purpose, NAPOCOR shall submit a list of these assets to PSALM and TRANSCO within one hundred and twenty (120) days from the effectivity .
 (c)
 IPP Contracts of NAPOCOR.
 Consistent with Section 8 of this Rule, IPP Contracts of NAPOCOR shall